Tighter Bounds for Query Answering with Guarded TGDs: The final stage: Linearization and its justification

 \begin{clm} For any constant bound $a' \in \mathbb{N}$ on the arity of the side signature, there are fixed polynomials $P_1$ and $P_2$ such that the number of rules in $\linearize(\Sigma)$ is in $P_1(\card{\Sigma} \times a \times w)^{P_2(w, n')}$ and the time to construct them is polynomial in their number. \end{clm}

 The proof for this is similar to the argument for the bound shown in Lemma~\ref{lem:numbersuitable}.

 \begin{proof} Let $n$ be the number of relations of the signature, $a$ the maximal arity of the signature, $n'$ the number of relations in the side signature, and $a'$ the maximal arity of the side signature.
-We can bound the number of relations $R_{S}$ by choosing the GTGD head of~$\Sigma$ that we copy (a factor of $|\Sigma|$), the subset of variables on which to add side signature facts (a factor of $a^{O(w)}$), and choosing the substructure on those elements (a factor of at most $2^{n' \cdot w^{a'}}$).
+We can bound the number of relations $R_\theta$ by bounding the number of types, which amounts to bounding the number of childish instances up to isomorphism.
+Now, a childish instance is defined by choosing the GTGD head of~$\Sigma$ that we copy (a factor of $|\Sigma|$), the subset of variables on which to add side facts (a factor of $a^{O(w)}$), and a set of side facts on those elements (a factor of at most $2^{n' \cdot w^{a'}}$).

 Let us now bound the number of rules.
-The number of rules obtained by (Instantiate) is bounded by the number of relations $R_{S}$ (bounded above), times the number of homomorphisms (i.e., $w^w$), times the number of possible facts to create.
-This number can be bounded by observing that all created facts must be obtained by instantiating the head of a GTGD of~$\wclo{\Sigma}$ (so at most $|\wclo{\Sigma}|$), identifying some elements in the head (of which there are at most~$w$, so a factor $w^w$ to choose a homomorphism), and selecting the elements on which to create the fact (i.e., $a^w$).
+The number of rules obtained by (Instantiate) is bounded by the number of relations $R_\theta$ (bounded above), times the number of choices for the homomorphism $h$ (i.e., $w^w$), times the number of possible choices for the fact in the rule head.
+The number of such choices can be bounded by observing that such facts are obtained by instantiating the head of a GTGD of~$\wclo{\Sigma}$ (so at most $|\wclo{\Sigma}|$ choices), identifying some elements in the head (of which there are at most~$w$, so a factor $w^w$ to choose a homomorphism), and selecting the tuple of elements on which the fact is created (i.e., $a^w$).

-Further, the number of rules created by (Lift) is bounded by the number of relations $R_{S}$ (bounded above), times the number of homomorphisms (i.e., $w^w$), times $a^{O(w)}$ for the choice of exported variables, times the number of relations $R_{S'}$ for the choice of head.
+Further, the number of rules created by (Lift) is bounded by the number of relations $R_\theta$ (bounded above), times the number of homomorphisms (i.e., $w^w$), times $a^{O(w)}$ for the choice of exported variables, times the number of relations $R_{\theta''}$ for the choice of head.

+Note that in the bounds calculated above, if we treat $a'$ as a constant, every exponent is either $O(w)$ or $O(n', w)$.
+The number of rules is a polynomial in these quantities.
 Hence, having fixed the arity $a'$ of the side signature, there are indeed fixed polynomials $P_1$ and $P_2$ satisfying our claim. \end{proof}